-- CISA: According to the ISACA, the Certified Information Systems Auditor (CISA) is its cornerstone exam.
+- Certified Information Systems Auditor: According to the ISACA, the CISA is its cornerstone certification.
 As the name indicates, this exam is aimed at information systems (IS) professionals who monitor, control and assess a company’s IT or business systems.
 This certificate requires five years of professional experience in the field.

-- CISM: The leading credential for information security managers, the Certified Information Security Manager (CISM) certification is designed for people who design, build and manage information security programs.
+- Certified Information Security Manager: The leading credential for information security managers, the CISM certification is designed for people who design, build and manage information security programs.
 To qualify, you must have at least five years of IS experience and three years as a security manager.

-- CRISC: The Certified in Risk and Information Systems Control (CRISC, pronounced SEE-risk) accredits professionals and project managers responsible for information security and its overall impact on the enterprise.
-IT covers risk identification, risk assessment, risk response and mitigation, and risk control monitoring and reporting.
+- Certified in Risk and Information Systems Control: The CRISC (pronounced SEE-risk) accredits professionals and project managers responsible for information security and its overall impact on the enterprise.
+It covers risk identification, risk assessment, risk response and mitigation, and risk control monitoring and reporting.

-- CGEIT: Standing for Certified in the Governance of Enterprise IT, the CGEIT demonstrates your understanding of enterprise IT governance principles and practices.
-It is one of the most sought-after certifications in IT, commanding among the highest salaries.
+- Certified in the Governance of Enterprise IT: The CGEIT demonstrates your understanding of enterprise IT governance principles and practices.
+It is one of the most sought-after certifications in IT, commanding some of the highest salaries.

-- CSX: In a time of constantly evolving cybersecurity threats, this certification demonstrates that you are up-to-date on the most current security standards and risks.
+- Cybersecurity Nexus: In a time of constantly evolving cybersecurity threats, the CSX certification demonstrates that you are up-to-date on the most current security standards and risks.

-As cloud computing is increasingly becoming the new normal in IT, there are an increasing number of cloud credentials available, many of which are specific to individual vendors, including Microsoft, VMware and Amazon.
-There are also a few certifications that focus on more general practices across this fast-growing technology.
+As cloud computing becomes the new normal in IT, more cloud credentials are available.
+Many of them are specific to individual vendors, including Microsoft, VMware and Amazon.
+There are also a few certifications that focus on more general practices across this fast-growing area.
 Top certifications include:

-- CompTIA Cloud Essentials and CompTIA Cloud+: Offered by the Computing Technology Industry Association, The CompTIO Cloud Essentials certification covers both cloud computing and virtualization skills.
-The Cloud+ certification represents the next step up from the Essentials certification.
+- CompTIA Cloud Essentials and CompTIA Cloud+: The CompTIA Cloud Essentials certification covers both cloud computing and virtualization skills.
+Cloud+ represents the next step up from the Essentials certification.

-- MCSE - Cloud Platform and Infrastructure: By passing this exam, you testify to your skills across a wide set of Microsoft's cloud technologies, including storage, networking, virtualization, and systems and identity management.
+- MCSE: Cloud Platform and Infrastructure: Passing this exam testifies to your skills across a wide set of Microsoft's cloud technologies, including storage, networking, virtualization, and systems and identity management.

-- VMware Certified Professional 6 – Data Center Virtualization: Virtualization is the foundation of cloud computing, and VMware offers this certification in managing data center virtualizing via VMware's vSphere 6.0 and vRealize within cloud environments.
+- VMware Certified Professional 6 – Data Center Virtualization: Virtualization is the foundation of cloud computing, and VMware offers the VCP6-DCV certification in managing data center virtualization via VMware's vSphere 6.0 and vRealize within cloud environments.

 - AWS Certified Solutions Architect – Professional: Amazon is the largest provider of cloud computing services, and this certification affirms your ability to design and deploy cloud environments using Amazon Web Services.

-- CAPM: Offered by the highly respected Project Management Institute (PMI), the Certified Associate in Project Management is an ideal entry-level credential.
+- Certified Associate in Project Management: Offered by the highly respected Project Management Institute (PMI), the CAPM is an ideal entry-level credential.

-- PMP: Also offered by PMI, the Project Management Professional (PMP) credential is among the most prestigious in the profession.
-A number of sub-specialty certifications are also available.
+- Project Management Professional: Also offered by PMI, the PMP credential is among the most prestigious in the profession.
+A number of subspecialty certifications are also available.

-- CSM: The entry-level Certified Scrum Master (CSM) certification is offered by the Scrum Alliance.
+- Certified Scrum Master: The entry-level CSM certification is offered by the Scrum Alliance.
 It is an excellent way to show your knowledge of Scrum and Agile management practices.

 You can gain certification in either help desk functions as a whole, or you can concentrate on a specific vendor's platforms and products.

-- AXELOS: This UK organization is charged with promoting best practices for ITIL, formerly an acronym for Information Technology Infrastructure Library, is the registered name for a widely accepted framework for managing IT service delivery.
+- ITIL: The UK organization AXELOS is charged with promoting best practices for IT service management (ITSM).
+ITIL, formerly an acronym for Information Technology Infrastructure Library, is the registered name for a widely accepted framework for managing IT service delivery.
 There are five ITIL certifications, ranging from Foundation to Master.

 - Oracle Certified Professional: Oracle, the world's leading database provider, offers certification in a range of database professions, from database administration and database application development to analytics, data warehousing and big data.

-- SAP Certified Technology Associate – SAP HANA: This certification demonstrates your ability to install, manage, monitor, migrate and troubleshoot SAP's database technology.
+- SAP Certified Technology Associate – SAP HANA 2.0: This certification demonstrates your ability to install, manage, monitor, migrate and troubleshoot SAP's database technology.

-- Microsoft SQL Server Database Certification: Like Oracle, Microsoft offers a range of certifications, including database administration, business intelligence and data management and analytics.
+- Microsoft SQL Server certifications: Like Oracle, Microsoft offers a range of certifications, including database administration, business intelligence, and data management and analytics.

 - CCIE Data Center: This Cisco certification demonstrates expert-level skills required to plan, prepare, operate, monitor and troubleshoot complex data center networks.

 According to the Robert Half Technology Salary Guide, employers prefer to hire certified professionals, especially those who also have college degrees and real-world experience to go along with them.
 Those who put in the effort to obtain credentials can expect larger salaries and quicker movement up the career ladder, not to mention a healthy shot of self-confidence.